BL-MSCH-C220-Test/Space-Shooter-Demo/README.md

 Demonstration for MSCH-C220

 A basic space-shooter arcade game, created in Godot.
+An "advanced feature" demonstration implementing limited ammo (and ammo refills).

 ## Implementation